ablanco1950/CarsBrands_Inceptionv3/README.md

 GuessCarsBrandsKaggle_Inception_v3_1_20.py

 ModelCarsBrands_Inception_v3_1_20.h5 is taken as the resulting file with the weigths, it could be changed by best_brand_1_20.h5 , keep the one that gave better results.
+This .h5 files are very large (1.9Gb) so they could not be uploaded to Github

 As an output, a file is also obtained: BrandsResults.txt with the list of images whose car brands have been correct and the wrong ones with the brands that have been predicted to them.